rafaelbaldasso/kali-docker/README.md

 - hping3

 # Info
-- Every container runs initially a script to make metasploit and its database work properly
+- Every container initially runs a script to make metasploit and its database work properly
-- python3-venv at /root has the pip3 modules installed (`source python3-venv/bin/activate`)
+- python3-venv at /root has the pip3 base modules installed (`source python3-venv/bin/activate`)